jamesoyanna/jamesoyanna/README.md

 ### Hi there 👋
-I am a Software Engineer.
+I am a Frontend Engineer.

 I am very passionate about building software solutions that solve human and business problems using my skill sets.